IIVIIIII/Abstractions/README.md

 # IIVIIIII Abstractions
 A library of custom Max abstractions.
+Be aware that some of these abstractions are dependant on others within this repo.
+It is recommended that all abstractions are downloaded together to insure that they all work.

 ### [pan]
 Pan audio between left and right outlets.
 Use third inlet to set pan level with 0 being hard left, and 100 being hard right.